sfarias03/Seattle-Weather/README.md

 My analysis is titled: Sam Farias - Seattle St Louis Analysis

 Author: Sammuel (Sam) Farias.
 Seattle University.
-Anyone is allowed to use this Python code.
+License: Anyone is allowed to use this Python code.